 Imagine yourself as a school principal with 1,000 kids — and a school nurse who visits one day a week.

-Many of the asthmatic kids could go into life threatening status at any time, and your school based "first responder" school nurse is 15 miles away at a neighboring school today.
-So you call an ambulance and call the mom and dad.
-And then try to settle the rest of the kids down to focus on their lessons as the ambulance screams into the driveway.
+Many of the asthmatic students could go into life-threatening status at any time, and your school-based "first responder" school nurse is 15 miles away at a neighboring school today.
+So you call an ambulance and call the child's mom and dad.
+Then, you try to settle the rest of the kids down to focus on their lessons as the ambulance screams into the driveway.
 Everybody loses.

-The child often has some meters to help monitor their condition.
-Asthmatics blow into a tube with a ball in it (the higher the ball goes, the better the lungs are) that tells them how well or badly their lungs are working.
-In many schools, there is no one to monitor the child’s disease status, and most importantly, assess it to know if trouble is looming.
+Children with asthma often have some meter to help monitor their condition.
+Asthmatics may blow into a tube with a ball in it that tells them how well or poorly their lungs are working — the higher the ball rises, the better the child's lung function.
+Still, in many schools there is no one to monitor the child’s disease status and, most importantly, assess it to know if trouble is looming.

-But a trained healthcare worker using Skype or similar video call programs can monitor the child remotely by watching the child use the meters.
-This also helps the parents deal with a well documented behavior of children with chronic disease — they use the disease as a tool to manipulate their parents.
-The presence of the tele-nurse makes that less likely to succeed.
+But a trained healthcare worker, using Skype or similar video call programs, can monitor the child remotely by watching the child use the meter.
+This also helps the parents deal with a well-documented behavior of children with chronic disease — use of the disease as a tool to manipulate their parents.
+The presence of the tele-nurse makes that sort of action less likely to succeed.

 In my research on this topic I found many other examples of such success stories, including stories dealing with diabetes and hyperactivity, both of which stress school administrators, children and their parents.
 You can find more information on these programs at www.TheOptimisticFuturist.org

-As a nation we do not lack the tools to tackle our problems — we just need to imitate the success others have had.
+As a nation, we do not lack the tools to tackle our problems — we just need to imitate the success others have had.
 It will make a better future for us all.

 Copyright 2011.
 All rights reserved.